 - Educational Incentives for child care providers

 - Assistance with licensing

-The Eligibility Wait List is a waiting lists for the Alternative Payment Program, Shasta California State Preschool and Tehama County FCCHEN programs.
+The Childcare Wait List is a waiting lists for the Alternative Payment Program, Shasta California State Preschool programs.
 These programs provide financial assistance towards the cost of child care for eligible families.
 Families who have the lowest income and have been on the wait list the longest are served first, unless a referral is received from Child Protective Services for a child who is at risk of abuse or neglect.
 Those families are always served first.
 The wait varies.
 Unfortunately it is not possible to give you an approximate time.
 Enrollments are only made when funding becomes available or when there is an opening in a subsidized child care program.

 Placement on the eligibility list is not a guarantee of services.

 For more information, or to obtain an application contact our office at (530) 225-2999.

 Searching for child care can be stressful.
 Believe in yourself and understand that as a parent, you are best able to evaluate and choose care for your child.
 Resource and Referral is here to assist in your evaluation.

 The process begins with a phone call to Resource and Referral at Shasta (530)225-2999/Tehama (530) 529-3131.
 To determine your child care needs, we will conduct a short telephone interview with you.
 Information needed includes:

 - the location where child care is needed

 - what child care option will work best for your family